isc-projects/bind9/doc/notes/notes-current.rst

   including ``nsupdate``, ``delv``, ``mdig``, to send all outgoing DNS queries and requests. :gl:`#2401`

+- Because the old socket manager API has been removed, "socketmgr" statistics are no longer reported by the statistics channel. :gl:`#2926`

 - Zone transfers over TLS (XoT) now need "dot" Application-Layer Protocol Negotiation (ALPN) tag to be negotiated, as required by the RFC 9103. :gl: `#2794`